University of FloridaSolutions for Your Life

-The ornamental plant industry thrives in Florida because of the warm, humid environment that makes Florida a gardener's paradise and a compatible location to mass produce numerous species of plants.
-These ideal conditions are also suitable for the development of a wide variety of plant pests including pathogenic bacteria, fungi, and viruses.
+The ornamental plant industry thrives in Florida because of the warm, humid environment that makes Florida a gardener's paradise and a compatible location to mass produce numerous plant species.
+These ideal conditions also are suitable for the development of a wide variety of plant pathogens, including bacteria, fungi, and viruses.
 Mild winters in Florida also facilitate survival of some insects that can spread plant pathogens, especially viruses.
-Growers are challenged to develop the most efficient production plan possible incorporating as many tactics as possible to maximize plant health and minimize opportunities for pest and disease outbreaks – a concept known as integrated pest management (IPM).
-This publication is intended to be used by growers, landscape professionals, and other pest control operators as a reference for managing diseases of ornamental plants.
+In addition, Florida serves as a major port of entry for the international trade of ornamental plants.
+Trade carries the risk of introducing exotic invasive pathogens that could threaten ornamental and agricultural industries in Florida and throughout the United States, so growers are required to follow certain phytosanitary regulations.
+These challenges require growers to develop the most efficient production plans possible, incorporating as many tactics as they can to maximize plant health and minimize opportunities for pest and disease outbreaks—a concept known as integrated pest management (IPM).
+This publication is intended to be used by growers, landscape professionals, and other pest control operators as a reference for managing ornamental plant diseases.
 Management tactics are outlined under the following key components of an IPM program: prevention, cultural control, scouting, physical control, biological control, and chemical control.
-Tables 1 - 4 contain important information on commercial products currently available for the management of diseases in ornamental plants.
-In addition, a list of useful websites and references is provided at the end of this document to supplement the information provided herein.
+Tables 1–4 contain important information about commercial products currently available for the management of ornamental plant diseases.
+In addition, a list of useful websites and additional resources is available at the end of this document to supplement the information provided.

 Disease Prevention